czbiohub/blog/_posts/2018-07-27-The-Effect-of-PCR-on-scRNAseq.md

 title: The Effect of PCR on scRNAseq
 ---

-One interesting facet of the Tabula Muris data is the fact that we have data from the same samples using two different technologies: microfluidic droplet-based 3’-end counting using the 10x genomics platform, and FACS-based full length transcript analysis with Smart-Seq2.Both platforms have advantages: droplets allow for rapidly profiling thousands of cells, but tend to recover fewer genes per cell and at a lower depth.
+One interesting facet of the Tabula Muris data is the fact that we have data from the same samples using two different technologies: microfluidic droplet-based 3’-end counting using the 10x genomics platform, and FACS-based full length transcript analysis with Smart-Seq2.
+Both platforms have advantages: droplets allow for rapidly profiling thousands of cells, but tend to recover fewer genes per cell and at a lower depth.

 Our dataset provides us with the opportunity to compare the advantages of these technologies on a relatively level playing field.
 For a detailed discussion of this topic, you can check out the [preprint on bioR$\chi$iv](https://www.biorxiv.org/content/early/2018/03/29/237446).